dzhavat/css-flexbox-cheatsheet/README.md

 ## Features

-The cheatsheet can be opened in two ways:
+The cheatsheet can be opened in a few ways:

 * Press `Ctrl+Shift+P` (Win, Linux) / `Cmd+Shift+P` (Mac) and search for the `Open CSS Flexbox Cheatsheet` command.
 * Hover any `display: flex` declaration and click the `Open CSS Flexbox Cheatsheet` link in the popup.

 Besides the `Open CSS Flexbox Cheatsheet` link in the hover popup, there’s also an image shown for each flexbox property.
 This aims to make it easier to understand how each property works without opening the cheatsheet.

-Most properties now also have interactive playgrounds which can help you see how each value works.

-Works with the following file types:
+This functionality is available for the following file types:

 * CSS
 * Less
 * Sass
 * Scss

+Most properties also have interactive playgrounds.

 ## Settings